-(1) Within three business days following receipt of a loan application or any moneys from a borrower, a mortgage broker or loan originator on behalf of the mortgage broker shall provide to each borrower a full written disclosure containing an itemization and explanation of all fees and costs that the borrower is required to pay in connection with obtaining a residential mortgage loan, and specifying the fee or fees which inure to the benefit of the mortgage broker and other such disclosures as may be required by rule.
-A good faith estimate of a fee or cost shall be provided if the exact amount of the fee or cost is not determinable.
-This subsection shall not be construed to require disclosure of the distribution or breakdown of loan fees, discount, or points between the mortgage broker and any lender or investor.
+(1) Within three business days following receipt of a loan application from a borrower, a mortgage broker or loan originator must provide to the borrower a full written disclosure containing an itemization and explanation of all fees and costs that the borrower is required to pay in connection with obtaining a residential mortgage loan, and specifying the fee or fees which inure to the benefit of the mortgage broker and other such disclosures as may be required by rule.
+A good faith estimate of a fee or cost must be provided if the exact amount of the fee or cost is not determinable.

-(2) The written disclosure shall contain the following information:
+(2) The written disclosure must contain the following information:

 (a) The annual percentage rate, finance charge, amount financed, total amount of all payments, number of payments, amount of each payment, amount of points or prepaid interest and the conditions and terms under which any loan terms may change between the time of disclosure and closing of the loan; and if a variable rate, the circumstances under which the rate may increase, any limitation on the increase, the effect of an increase, and an example of the payment terms resulting from an increase.
-Disclosure in compliance with the requirements of the truth-in-lending act, 15 U.S.C.
+Disclosure in compliance with the requirements of the truth in lending act, 15 U.S.C.
 Sec.
 1601 and Regulation Z, 12 C.F.R.
-Sec.
-226, as now or hereafter amended, shall be deemed to comply with the disclosure requirements of this subsection;
+Part 1026, as now or hereafter amended, is in compliance with the disclosure requirements of this subsection;

 (b) The itemized costs of any credit report, appraisal, title report, title insurance policy, mortgage insurance, escrow fee, property tax, insurance, structural or pest inspection, and any other third-party provider's costs associated with the residential mortgage loan.
 Disclosure through good faith estimates of settlement services and special information booklets in compliance with the requirements of the real estate settlement procedures act, 12 U.S.C.
 Sec.
 2601, and Regulation X, 24 C.F.R.
-Sec.
-3500, as now or hereafter amended, shall be deemed to comply with the disclosure requirements of this subsection;
+Part 1024, as now or hereafter amended, is in compliance with the disclosure requirements of this subsection;

 (c) If applicable, the cost, terms, duration, and conditions of a lock-in agreement and whether a lock-in agreement has been entered, and whether the lock-in agreement is guaranteed by the mortgage broker or lender, and if a lock-in agreement has not been entered, disclosure in a form acceptable to the director that the disclosed interest rate and terms are subject to change;